 - 1. Make sure that the DIMM modules are properly and fully installed. - Confirm that you are using the correct memory.
 Also, it is recommended that you use the same memory type and speed for all DIMMs in the system.
 See Section 2.4 for memory details. - 3.
-Check for bad DIMM modules or slots by swapping modules between slots and noting the results. - 4.
-Check the power supply voltage 115V/230V switch.
+Check for bad DIMM modules or slots by swapping modules between slots and noting the results.

-When the System Keeps Losing its Setup Configuration
+When the System Loses its Setup Configuration

-- Make sure that you are using a high quality power supply.
-A poor quality power supply may cause the system to lose the CMOS setup information.
-Refer to Section 1 for details on power supplies. - 2.
+- Make sure that you are using a qualified power supply.
+An unqualified power supply may cause the system to lose the CMOS setup information.
+Refer to Section 1.6 for details on recommended power supplies. - 2.
 The battery on your motherboard may be old.
 Check to verify that it still supplies ~3VDC.
-If it does not, replace it with a new one.

-3. If the above steps do not fix the setup configuration problem, contact your vendor for repairs.
+If it does not, replace it with a new one. - 3.
+If the above steps do not fix the setup configuration problem, contact your vendor for repairs.